semaphoreci/docs/docs/faq/faq.md

 </details>

 <details>
-  <summary id="test-suite-failing-tests-pass">Why is my test suite failing if all the tests pass?</summary>
+  <summary id="why-is-my-test-suite-failing-if-all-the-tests-pass">Why is my test suite failing if all the tests pass?</summary>
   <p>

  This usually happens because code coverage tools, for instance <a href="https://github.com/simplecov-ruby/simplecov">simplecov</a>, can be set to fail the test